 18. Random length samples were obtained from commercial catches.
-For use in the assessment, these length-frequency data were aggregated into 100 mm bins.
-The length distributions are given as a proportion of catch in 100 mm length bins from 200 to 1 900 mm along with the associated sample size.
-Commercial catch-at-length data was used only for 2009-2011 for each sub-fishery since there were no aged fish available for these years.
-Candy (2008) described the profile maximum likelihood method used for accounting for overdispersion of the length-frequency data relative to a multinomial distribution by estimating an effective sample size for each distribution.
+For use in the assessment, these length-frequency data were aggregated into 100 mm bins from 200 to 1 900 mm.
+Commercial catch-at-length data were used only for 2009-2011 for each sub-fishery since there were no aged fish available for these years.
+Candy (2008) described the profile maximum likelihood method used for accounting for over-dispersion of the length-frequency data relative to a multinomial distribution by estimating an ESS for each distribution.

 19. Random length samples were combined with year-specific ALKs to obtain catch-atage data for input as observations in CASAL for each year between 1997 and 2008.
-Proportions-at-length, that were combined with ALKs, were calculated specifically for each sub-fishery, fishing season and CASAL period (where more than one period was fished) (WG-FSA-11/24).
-The method of calculating effective sample sizes for catch-at-age data was described in WG-SAM-09/8 and tables of effective sample sizes are given in WG-FSA-11/24.
+Proportions-at-length that were combined with ALKs were calculated specifically for each sub-fishery, fishing year and season (where more than one season was fished within a year) (WG-FSA-11/24).
+The method of calculating ESS for catch-at-age data was described in WG-SAM-09/08 and tables of ESS are given in WG-FSA-11/24.